Wiki · Concept · Last reviewed June 25, 2026

 Definition

 The phrase is broader than "AI scientists" or automated labs.
-It includes literature search, data cleaning, model fitting, simulation, surrogate modeling, image analysis, scientific coding, experiment planning, instrument control, and collaborative platforms that connect data, compute, models, and human researchers.
+It includes literature search, data cleaning, model fitting, simulation, surrogate modeling, image analysis, scientific coding, experiment planning, instrument control, and platforms that connect data, compute, models, laboratories, and human researchers.

 Scientific Uses